 I study the social and cultural history of Roman and Late Antiquity, paying particular attention to the human life course: childhood, youth, family, sexuality, and disabilities.
-My monographs and over ninety contributions have been published with internationally renowned publishers and journals.
+My monographs and over hundred contributions have been published with internationally renowned publishers and journals.
 I am a member of several international research networks: Religion and Childhood.
 Socialisation in Pre-Modern Europe from the Roman Empire to the Christian World (2009-2012), Handwörterbuch der antiken Sklaverei (2011-2013), Roman Society Research Center (2010- ), Structural Determinants of Economic Performance in the Roman World (2012- ) and Tiny Voices from the Past.
 New Perspectives on Childhood in Early Europe (2013-2017).

 I held guest professorships at several European and American universities: Coimbra, Hamilton (Colgate), Leuven, Oslo, Nicosia (Open University), Tampere, and Vilnius.
 Since June 2013, I have been granted the title of Adjunct Professor (Docent) in Ancient History at the History Department of the University of Tampere (Finland).
 From the 1st of August 2014 to the 1st of August 2016, I was a Senior Research Fellow at the Institute for Advanced Social Research at the same university.
 From October 2016 on, I became an Invited Professor at the Pontificium Institutum Altioris Latinitatis (Salesiana, Rome).
 In 2016-2017 I acted as an Inspector for Classical Languages with the Flemish Ministery of Education.
 In 2017-2018, I was a Visiting Professor at the University of Fribourg, with research on play and education with Véronique Dasen and the team of the ERC Advanced Grant Locus Ludi.
 The Cultural Fabric of Play and Games in Classical Antiquity (FNS Scientific Exchange Grant 1.10.2017-31.3.2018).